ist-dsi/wp-jquery-ui-slider-captcha/README.md

 ## Changelog

+###  0.5.3
+ - Added new version of jQuery UI Slider Captcha

 ###  0.5.2
  - Added `containerClass` setting to allow a custom class name to the container
  - Fixed bug with Entypo on Windows deviced